 This movie triggered some deep emotions for me.
 I related to this woman.
-I began remembering a time in my life where I became whoever I was around.
+I began remembering a time in my life when I became whoever I was around.
 I ate where they wanted to eat, I did what they wanted to do, and I didn’t have my own personality at all.
 I just became them.

-There were several reasons why this became my pattern in life but regardless of how I got there, this pattern needed to be broken if I ever was going to be who God had created me to be.
+There were several reasons why this became my pattern in life, but regardless of how I got there, this pattern needed to be broken if I ever was going to be who God had created me to be.